DanMorriss/drf-highlights/README.md

         'default': dj_database_url.parse(os.environ.get("DATABASE_URL"))
     }
 ```
-This will ensure that when you have an environment variable for DEV in your environment the code will connect to the sqlite database here in your IDE.
-Otherwise it will connect to your external database, provided the DATABASE_URL environment variable exist.
+This will ensure that when you have an environment variable for `DEV` in your environment the code will connect to the sqlite database here in your IDE.
+Otherwise it will connect to your external database, provided the `DATABASE_URL` environment variable exist.

-7. In your env.py file, add a new environment variable with the key set to DATABASE_URL, and the value to your ElephantSQL database URL:
+7. In your env.py file, add a new environment variable with the key set to `DATABASE_URL`, and the value to your ElephantSQL database URL:
 ```
 os.environ['DATABASE_URL'] = "<your PostgreSQL URL here>"
 ```